andrewathalye/destiny-unpacker-ada/README.md

 Destiny 1 and 2 packages are compressed with a library called Oodle, which is distributed under an all rights reserved license and thus cannot be included.

-In order to decompress files, do the following:
+**Please note:**

+Oodle libraries are _not_ required if you are only interested in extracting WEM music files from the game.
+"Dummy" versions of these libraries are included that do not work, but will allow program operation.

+If you do need to extract other file types, however, follow these steps:
-	- If you intend to use Destiny 1 or Destiny 2 before Beyond Light, acquire oo2core_3_win64.dll and place it in the same directory as the tool.
+	- If you intend to use Destiny 1 or Destiny 2 before Beyond Light, acquire oo2core_3_win64.dll from the Destiny 2 Shadowkeep game install directory and place it in the same directory as the tool.

 	- (On Linux) If you intend to use Destiny 2 after Beyond Light, acquire oo2corelinux64.so.9 and replace the dummy file in ext_lib.
+You can find this file in the Unreal Engine 4/5 Source Code Repository.
+See the warning in the Reference section to understand the legal implications of using these files.

 	- (On Windows) If you intend to use Destiny 2 after Beyond Light, acquire oo2core_9_win64.dll and place it in the same directory as the tool.

-To acquire oo2core_3_win64.dll or oo2core_9_win64.dll, just look inside the bin directory of the Destiny 2 Shadowkeep depot folder.
+You can get this file from the Destiny 2 Witch Queen game install.

 Windows-specific information:
 You should rename the Oodle library you currently need to oo2core_3_win64.dll and place it alongside the unpacker executable, regardless of the actual version.

-Linux-specific information:
-To acquire liboo2corelinux64.so.9, follow the instructions at https://github.com/gildor2/UEViewer/tree/master/libs/oodle.
-This process is more involved, so please feel free to reach out for help.
-Please note that only the Windows version is needed if you intend to unpack Destiny 1 / Pre-Beyond Light.

->	Note: This program is for use for educational purposes only.
->	RAD Game Tools, Epic Game Tools, etc. reserve the right to define the terms under which users may
->	use Oodle and related software, to which they own the copyright.
->	If unsure, you might consider purchasing a license to Oodle 2.9.
+If, for example, you want to unpack a Beyond Light package, you would rename oo2core_9_win64.dll to oo2core_3_win64.dll.
+If you instead want to unpack Shadowkeep or Destiny 1, you would rename the original oo2core_3_win64.dll file back to its original name.

 Run the program with no arguments to see the available options and syntax.